-The Governmental Accounting Standards Board (GASB) has issued several pronouncements that may impact future financial presentations.
-Management has not currently determined what, if any, impact implementation of the following statements may have on the financial statements of the Fund.
+The Governmental Accounting Standards Board (GASB) issued pronouncements that have an effective date that may impact future financial presentation.
+Management has not determined what, if any, impact implementation of the following statements may have on the financial statements of the Water Utility.